Can You Read Music?

 Spell going up, starting on the lowest line:

 When we add notes, they’re named by the lines and spaces they are placed on:

 When reading notes on the saxophone, we read from left to right.
 When one note ends, the other begins.
 Here’s an 8 second video of how this looks and sounds:

 Now you can see how notes are given their names and how they are organized on the lines and spaces.
 If you have any questions about reading music, feel free to ask in the comment section.
 Want to learn more?
-Our free lessons start from the beginning and the Gold Lesson Series will take you to an intermediate level of reading music.
+Our free lessons start from the beginning and the Membership Series will take you to an intermediate level of reading music.
 Try out the Free Lessons here!

 Hopefully that took out some of the mystery in regards to reading music.
 If you felt this post was helpful, please feel free to share it with other through our social media buttons on this page.
 Thanks for helping to get the word out!